-The James K. Duke House is a circa 1792 11-room brick antebellum and the site was notable for its duels and its connection to early horse racing in the United States.
+The James K. Duke House is a circa 1792 11-room brick antebellum in central Kentucky.
+The site is notable for its duels and connection to early horse racing in the United States.

 The land the residence was built upon was deeded to Col. Abram Buford, who fought in the French and Indian War and the American Revolution.
 For his service to the nation, Buford was granted thousands of acres of fertile land in Kentucky.

 Buford was instrumental in the development of the horse industry in the state, raising thoroughbreds and winning the first races in the area.